2027 수능특강 영독연 10강 빈칸 채우기

 A groundbreaking study of morality ____ time by Eugene Caruso began by pointing out that moral rules are generally assumed to remain constant.

-In general, people seem to "moralize" the ____
+In general, people seem to "moralize" ____ future.

 That's because ____ about the future makes them worry about having a good reputation.